vasqueza91/web-sprint-challenge-intro-to-react/README.md

 1. Describe component state.

 Components are the building blocks of a react app.
-They are javascript classes or functions that accept inputs and return a react element.
+They are javascript classes or functions that accept inputs and return a react element..

 1. Describe props.